 The Icefields Parkway (Highway 93) is one of the most beautiful drives in the world, full of unforgettable views of the Canadian Rockies.
 A 230-km (143-mi) mountain road winds through Banff and Jasper National Parks, linking Lake Louise and the town of Jasper.
 The distance can be covered in about three hours, but reserve some time to appreciate the scenery along the way.
-The road is open all year round, but it's mostly used from June through September when the weather conditions and wildlife watching opportunities are better.
-During winter season weather in the Canadian Rockies can get harsh: heavy snowfalls, blizzards, and strong winds are typical.
+The road is open all year round, but it's mostly used from June to September when the weather conditions and wildlife watching opportunities are better.
+During the winter season, weather can get harsh in the Canadian Rockies: heavy snowfalls, blizzards, and strong winds are typical.

 Icefields Parkway is a paved two-lane road, which is generally easy to drive.
 There are a few areas though with steep grades and switchbacks.
 Visitors will pass over 100 glaciers, turquoise lakes, waterfalls framed by rock spires and abundant wildlife.
 Look for bears, elks, wolves, and rare birds.
 Numerous hiking trails and campgrounds may keep you on this road for a while.